When holding the ball at the stance, there are basically three wrist positions a bowler can choose from and use throughout the pendulum swing:

 good pendulum swing.

-* Restrict the use of a wrist supporter, depending on which type you like to use.
+* Does restrict the use of a wrist supporter, depending on which type you like to use.

 Which wrist position do you use?
-If you haven't tried all three, go practicing and give the others a try and see how they can affect your ball's reaction on the lane.
-Take notes on what you discover and practice them often so you can use them at any time during your league play when lanes are changing and nothing else is working.
+If you haven't tried all of them, go practicing and give these a try to see how they can affect your ball's reaction on the lane.
+I know I keep saying this, but do keep notes on what you discover and practice them often so you can use them at any time during your league play when lanes are changing and nothing else is working.

 Good Luck and High Scoring!